Antipathes dichotoma

 Antipathes dichotoma is a species of colonial coral in the order Antipatharia, the black corals, so named because their calcareous skeletons are black.
-It was first described by the German zoologist and botanist Peter Simon Pallas in 1766, from a single specimen he received from near Marseilles in the Mediterranean Sea.
+It was first described by the German zoologist and botanist Peter Simon Pallas in 1766, from a single specimen he received from near Marseille in the Mediterranean Sea.

 Description

 A colony of Antipathes dichotoma can grow to a height of 1 m or more.
 It forms a sparsely branching structure with slender, flexible branches arranged irregularly around the trunk.
 The angle at which the branches project is variable but is often nearly 90°.
 The smaller branches bear four to six rows of short, smooth conical spines.
 The polyps are 2 to 2.4 mm in diameter with three or four polyps per centimetre.
 They are arranged in a single series on the smallest branches and in multiple series on the largest ones.
 There is considerable variation in appearance of neighbouring colonies and in different parts of the same colony.